life-itself/tao/team-member/README.md

 ## How we work

 We use a scrum-based agile process to deliver projects.
-Our [Project Management Guide](https://tao.lifeitself.us/project-management%20/) introduces the key principles, the roles, and the two-week sprint process that underlies this approach.
+Our [Project Management Guide](https://tao.lifeitself.us/project-management%20/) introduces the key principles, the roles, and the two-week sprint process that underlie this approach.

 For information on our key tools and how we use them, read [Getting Work Done]().